kristiankolthoff/MambaPM/README.md

 allowing us to compute the cosine similarity between two words based on a precomputed word space.

-## Semantic Role Labeling with FrameNet
+## b.
+Semantic Role Labeling with FrameNet

 The [FrameNet project](https://framenet.icsi.berkeley.edu/fndrupal/) is building a lexical database consisting of thousands of manually annotated sentences trying to facilitate and improve the semantic analysis of words in sentences for machines.
 This framework is build on the notion of frame semantics.
 Basically, the meaning of words can be understood best if placed within a semantic frame describing for instance the events or participants.
 Such a semantic frame consists of multiple smaller fragments, called frame elements.
 A lexical unit evokes a frame and often provides the basis for detecting the surrounding components in the text which belong to a specific frame element.